weynandk/info_threefold/src/docs/grid/tf_farming/configure_wallet.md

 ![farm configuration](images/farm_configuration.png)

 Click the big green button `Add wallet address` at the bottom of the form.
-This will create a new wallet address.
+This will create a section in which you can add a new wallet address.
 A wallet address is composed of 2 things, the address itself and the asset code.
 The asset code is used to identify the currency on the stellar blockchain.

 Fill in the wallet address with your address and the correct asset.
 You can add as many addresses as you want.
-But only one per supported asset you want to accept is required.
+But only one per supported asset you want to accept for payment is required.

 Once you are done, click the save button at the bottom right.